mekatronik-achmadi/md_tutorial/electronic/tutorials/git_more.md

 Most Source-Code Manager (SCM) are created to be content tracker program that record changes in files and folders.
 Git is no exception.

-Now by sharing and contributing patch each other between programmers, Git help a team programmer to doing programming collaboratively.
+Now by sharing and contributing patch each other between programmers, Git help a team programmer to do programming collaboratively.
 Today Github extent that Git capability futher using the technology we called internet.

 In this section we will give a brief explanation how do programming collaboratively using Git and Github.